Design a 3D-Printable Hexagon Pot in Fusion

 To make the model solid, we use the Stitch command to join all the surface pieces together.
 Once stitched, the section analysis now shows a fully enclosed solid model—ready for further refinements.

-Step 5: Hollowing and Refining the Shape
+Step 5: Completing and Refining the Shape

 Step 6: Applying Materials and Rendering